astronomer/docs/learn/airflow-databricks.md

 :::info

-All code in this tutorial can be found on [the Astronomer Registry] (INSERT REGISTRY LINK LATER).
+All code in this tutorial can be found on [the Astronomer Registry](https://registry.astronomer.io/dags/renewable_analysis_dag/versions/latest).

 :::